Jennifer Griffith

 Office: Management, Paul College Rm 255E, Durham, NH 03824

-Jennifer Griffith, PhD, is an Associate Professor of Organizational Behavior and the Morrison Fellow of Diversity at the University of New Hampshire's Peter T. Paul College of Business and Economics where she teaches undergraduate- and MBA-level courses in organizational behavior and human resource management.
-She earned her PhD in Industrial-Organizational Psychology with a minor in Quantitative Psychology from the University of Oklahoma, where, through a research assistantship at OU's Center for Applied Social Research, she developed a multi-faceted research portfolio.
+Jennifer Griffith, PhD, is an Associate Professor of Organizational Behavior and the Morrison Faculty Fellow of Diversity at the University of New Hampshire's Peter T. Paul College of Business and Economics.
+She is also director of the Modern Work Lab, Fellow at UNH's Prevention Innovations Research Center, Faculty Affiliate at Purdue University's Center for Working Well, and ForbesWomen contributor.
+She earned her PhD in Industrial-Organizational Psychology with a minor focus in Quantitative Psychology (Research Methods & Statistics) from the University of Oklahoma in 2013.

 Courses Taught